conveyal/analysis-ui/docs/prepare-inputs/upload-opportunity-data.md

 ## Uploading opportunity datasets

 Opportunity datasets can be created by uploading point-based shapefiles, polygon-based shapefiles, or a .csv file of points.
+Files must have at least one numeric attribute/column in addition to coordinates/geometries.
+For point files, it often makes sense to include a "count" column filled with 1.

 To start an upload, click: <br><span class="btn btn-success"><i class="fa fa-plus"></i> Upload a new opportunity dataset</span>

 Enter a name for the opportunity dataset source, then select the appropriate files.